namigabbasov/Medical-Diagnosis/README.md

 ## Overview

-This repository contains a suite of projects exploring the application of deep learning and machine learning techniques to assist in medical diagnosis.
+This repository contains a suite of projects exploring application of deep learning and machine learning techniques to assist in medical diagnosis.
 The aim is to leverage advanced computational tools to complement the work of medical professionals by providing additional insights for diagnosis.
-While these models cannot replace traditional diagnostic methods or specialists, they demonstrate the immense potential of artificial intelligence in aiding medical decision-making.
+While these models cannot replace traditional diagnostic methods or specialists, they demonstrate immense potential of artificial intelligence in aiding medical diagnosis.

 ---